 Next we join the PacketFence server to your existing Microsoft Active Directory domain controller.
-From PacketFence's web admin interface, go in Configuration-Policies and Access Control-Domains-Active Directory Domain and click on the Add domain button.
+From PacketFence's web admin interface, go in Configuration $\rightarrow$ Policies and Access Control $\rightarrow$ Domains $\rightarrow$ Active Directory Domain and click on the Add domain button.
 Provide the required fields.
 You will need an Active Directory administrative username and password (member of the domain admins) to join the PacketFence server to your domain.
-Once all the information has been provided, click on the Save and join" button.
+Once all the information has been provided, click on the Save and join button.

-Once the domain join succeeds, click on the Realms tab.
+Once the domain join succeeds, click on the REALMS tab.
 Click on the Default realm and set the domain to the Active Directory domain you have just created.
 That will instruct PacketFence to use that newly created Active Directory for the default authentication realm.
 Next, do the same thing for the NULL realm.

 Next we add the Microsoft Active Directory domain controller as an authentication source in PacketFence.
-To do so, from Configuration→Policies and Access Control→Authentication Sources, click on Add source→Internal→AD.
+To do so, from Configuration $\rightarrow$ Policies and Access Control $\rightarrow$ Authentication Sources, click on Add source $\rightarrow$ Internal $\rightarrow$ AD.
 Specify all the required fields.
-If you need help identifying fields relevant to your Active Directory environment, please use the Active Directory Explorer (AD Explorer) tool from your Active Directory server.
+If you need help identifying fields relevant to your Active Directory environment, please use the Active Directory Explorer (AD Explorer) or AdsiEdit.mmc tools from your Active Directory server.